yloose/openhab-addons/bundles/org.openhab.binding.gcploen/README.md

-# Garbage collection Ploen binding
+# Garbage Collection Ploen Binding

 The GCPloen binding provides information about garbage collection dates for specified streets and communes/district in the area of Ploen.
 The data is retrieved from the online service provided here: [Kreis Plön Abfallwirtschaft](https://www.kreis-ploen.de/B%C3%BCrgerservice/Onlinedienste/Abfuhrtermine-Abfallwirtschaft/index.php)